lennhy/angular-citylist-with-controllers-and-services/README.md

 Create a new module in `js/app/app.js`, named `app`.

-Create a controller named `CityListController` inside `js/app/CityList/CityListController.js` and attach it to a module named `app`.
-The function should take one parameter - `$scope`.
+Create a controller named `CityListController` inside `js/app/controllers/CityListController.js` and attach it to a module named `app`.

 Don't forget to initiate our module `app` using `ng-app` on a HTML element - otherwise we won't see anything!

 Initiate our controller `CityListController` using `ng-controller` on a HTML element inside our previous one.

-Inside `CityListController`, assign some values to the `$scope` object.
+Inside `CityListController`, assign some values to the `ControllerAs` object `this`.
 You could copy our previous example - create the properties `name`, `email` and `phone`.

 Now, we need to display these values inside our HTML.
 Using `{{ }}` (double curlys), display the values you created.